 It’s official when you get an ID bracelet

 The administration desk and waiting room were full when I returned after from the business office.
 A cancer waiting room is like the world in a snapshot.
 Patients and family or friends speaking different languages.
 Different ethnicity and races.
 Urban and rural.
 Young and old.
-A cancer diagnosis definitely connects you with a big human family!
+A cancer diagnosis connects you with a giant human family!

 I sat alone, waiting for my name to be called (now you get a text on your phone).
-In a few minutes I was summoned and my official id wristband was attached.
+In a few minutes, I was summoned, and my official id wristband was attached.
 I became MD Anderson patient 1xxxx1, a number I now know as well as my social security number.
 This wristband is the official adornment of a “1 in 8” lady.

-Meeting my co-patients in dressing room
+Meeting my co-patients in the dressing room

 I wore it as I waited with other “1 in 8” woman in a cold dressing room to have my boobs squished a 10th time since the questionable mammogram.
 A Middle Eastern lady sat forlornly in a gown along with the rest of us.
 Her interpreter hadn’t arrived yet so she was lost as the rest of us each shared a brief history of our cancers.
 We smiled and nodded at her, hoping to give unspoken support.